-WARNING!
+/!\ WARNING!

 Never leave the gas cylinder turned open after shutting the unit down after welding is finished.
 Always make it a practice to close the main cylinder valve immediately after turning off the welder for more than 15 minutes.
-A malfunctioning regulator, valve or blown hose could fill the area with shield-ing gas.
+A malfunctioning regulator, valve or blown hose could fill the area with shielding gas.
 Argon and CO2 will build up and you can asphyxiate if the contents are not dispersed.
 Argon and CO2 are odorless, tasteless gases which can cause suffocation.
 Always fully open the cylinder valve or have it fully closed.
 Never leave a valve "in-between".
 Cylinder valves are only designed not to leak when they are either fully open or fully closed.
 Use the regulator to adjust the pressure.
 Do not use the tank valve to adjust the pressure.
+Any leaking regulator or line should be replaced immediately.
+Do not attempt to service any regulator.